juliepagano/netheria-ui/README.md

 - I chose to just implement the checkboxes (and not the additional select pane options) for "benchmark" and "accelerate" for time.

+#### Octomize submission

+- After clicking the "octomize" button, I render a very quick "loading" state by changing the text of the button to "Octomizing..." while waiting for the mock api to respond.
+This was done for time.
+- The mock api that is hit has a simple `setTimeout` of a few seconds to simulate an api taking a little time to respond, so you can visibly see the loading state mentioned above.

 #### Error handling

 - I did very little error handling within the UI to account for time.
 In a real